elastic/terraform-provider-ec/docs/data-sources/ec_trafficfilter.md

 * `region` (Optional) - Region where the traffic filter is.
 For Elastic Cloud Enterprise (ECE) installations, use `"ece-region`.

 ## Attributes Reference
-See https://www.elastic.co/guide/en/cloud/current/definitions.html#TrafficFilterRulesets for the API guide
+See the [API guide](https://www.elastic.co/guide/en/cloud/current/definitions.html#TrafficFilterRulesets) for the available fields.